-5.18.3 Elementary Middl e/High Level 4 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a heari recommendation of per the remainder of the stuattend public school pur 2-751.6.
-The hearing of student to attend the all program for the period ng referral rmanent expulsion for udent's eligibility to rsuant to O.C.G.A. § 20- ficer may permit the ternative education of the student's expulsion.
+5.18.3 Elementary Middl e/High Level 4 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense + 5 days OSS and a 10 days OSS and a 10 days OSS and a hearing referral hearing referral hearing referral with a recommendation of permanent expulsion for recommendation of the remainder of the stu udent's eligibility to long-term attend public school pur rsuant to O.C.G.A. § 20- suspension/expulsion 2-751.6.
+The hearing officer may pe ficer may permit the student to attend the alternative education program for the period of the student's expulsion.
 If the student is in middle school at the time of the offense, he/she may be permitted by the hearing officer to reenroll in the regular public school program during grades 9-12.
 Administrators Administrators are required to contact the Office of Student Discipline prior to entering this code Restorative pra Restorative practices are recommended to repair and restore relationships Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply